The Awakener: Forgotten Oath

 “Font choice looks like a preset default was used and doesn’t mesh well with the aesthetic of the game, giving the UI a very rushed-looking finish and can cause some confusion when explaining relics and navigating around the menus.”

-“The first boss, the Skull Knight, is the only boss given some plot context, which is provided in a few lines of text before and after the fight.”
+“The first boss, the Skull Knight, is the only boss given some plot context, and that’s provided in a few lines of text before and after your fight.”

-“Forgotten Oath’s story arc requires you to traverse through the 30 floors multiple times to collect story-related items, showcasing the depth of the narrative.”
+“Forgotten Oath’s story arc requires you to traverse through the 30 floors multiple times (I needed 4 complete runs to finish) to collect story-related items, and in doing so, it shows you just how thin the content really is.”

 “Forgotten Oath’s story arc requires you to traverse through the 30 floors multiple times (I needed 4 complete runs to finish) to collect story-related items, and in doing so shows you just how thin the content really is.”